BE3dARt/Poseidon/README.md

 UWieldedItemComponent* WieldedItemComponent; // 0x08B0 (HEX)
 ```

 **6** You NEED to adjust the following addresses too.
-After every object you defined, the memory also jumps by 08 (HEX).
-Meaning your next pad starts the summand from before later:
+After every object you have defined, the memory also jumps by 08 (HEX); Meaning your next pad starts the summand from before later:
 ```
 char pad4[0x3C8]; // 0x04E8
 UWieldedItemComponent* WieldedItemComponent; // 0x08B0 (HEX)